robert-abc/helsinki/README.md

 URL: https://www.fips.fi/HDC2021.php)
 The results will be evaluated in out-of-focus text deblurring images, although it is expected to be a general-purpose deblurring algorithm.

+The main idea here is based on the deep image prior reconstruction, but, instead of using the deep image prior alone, a DNN with a bottleneck architecture (as an autoencoder) is used to help the deblurring task.

 ## Dataset from the HDC2021 (https://zenodo.org/record/4916176)
 There are 20 steps of blur (from 0 to 19), each one including 100 sharp-blurred image pairs.
 There are 2 different text fonts (Times New Roman and Verdana), resulting in 4000 images.
-There is also the point, the horizontal, and the vertical spread functions of each blur.

 The images are separated into folders:
 1. step (20 folders, each one for a blur step)
    1. Font (2 folders - Times and Verdana)
      - CAM01: sharp images
       - CAM02: blurred images

+### Notes:
+*  Each image has its ground-truth text.
+* There is also the point, the horizontal, and the vertical spread functions of each blur.
-The images are .TIFF files.
+* All the images are .TIFF files.
 We assume the input images are .TIFF files in our code, but the user can define another file extension.
+* The input image size: 2360 x 1460 pixels.
-Image size: 2360 x 1460 pixels
+* Expected output image size: 2360 x 1460 pixels.
-For a single step, the training set includes 70 images (70%) and the test set the 30 remaining images (30%).

-## Forward problem
+## Hypothesis of the forward problem
 We consider the forward problem, i.e., to blur the image, as
 <img src="https://render.githubusercontent.com/render/math?math=y = k*x,">
 where x is the sharp image, k is the point spread function (PSF), and y is the resulting blurred image.
 Although there is visible noise in both sharp and blurred images from the HDC dataset, no explicit noise model (e.g. gaussian additive noise) was considered.

-To simulate the out-of-focus blur the PSF is considered as a disk, where the only parameter is the disk radius.
+The PSF is considered as a disk to simulate the out-of-focus blur , where the only parameter is the disk radius.
 Inside the disk, the corresponding value is 1 and, outside the disk, the value is 0 [[2]](#2).

+### Notes:
-The Blur category number is one of the three input arguments of the function.
+* The Blur category number is one of the three input arguments of the function.
 It is important to select the correct image folder and the PSF radius.
+* All the blurring are computed by convolution with the PSF (like the conv2 function).

-It should be noted that we used no blurring matrix because it would be computationally expensive.
-All the blurring are computed directly with the PSF.
+* We used no blurring matrix because it would be computationally expensive (like the Ax = b linear system).
+* We assume we know the PSF, altough there could be better PSF estmations.
+In this sense, it is a non-blind deblurring algorithm.
-It is a non-blind deblurring algorithm and the PSF is not updated while iterating.
+* The PSF is not updated while iterating (and that could be accomplished in the future).

-## Inverse problem
-There are three parts to reconstruct the sharp images.

-### Reconstruction part one: Deep image prior (DIP)
+## Inverse problem part one: partial reconstruction via Deep image prior (DIP)
 * Input: blurred images from the dataset (training set)
 * Output: resulting images from the DIP network (only)

 The part one is to fit a generator network (defined by the user) to a single degraded image, repeating for all images of the training set.
 In this sense, DIP is a learning-free method, as it depends solely on the degraded image.
-Also, no sharp image from the HDC is used in this part one.
+No sharp image from the HDC is used in this part one.

+### DIP overview
 The deep generator network is a parametric function <img src="https://render.githubusercontent.com/render/math?math=f_{\theta}(z)"> where the generator weights θ are randomly initialized and z is a random vector.